Não hesite em nos ligar. Somos uma equipe especializada e estamos felizes em falar com você.

 Personal service with a knowledgeable Balinese driver/guide will be provided to you from your arrival in Bali until your departure.

 Welcome to Bali – Land of dreams!
 Upon arrival at Denpasar Airport, you will be met by our representative who will assist you with the transfer to your hotel in Bali and then relax for the rest of the day.

 Pick up time 08.30 AM | Duration 11 hours

-Places to visit: Barong & Kris dance, Tohpati village, Celuk village, Mas village, Tegunungan waterfall, Tirta Empul temple, Kintamani volcano view, Tegallalang rice terrace, Ubud Palace, Ubud market.
+Place to visit: Batubulan village, Barong & Kris dance, Tohpati village, Celuk village, Mas village, Tegunungan waterfall, Tirta Empul temple, Kintamani volcano view, coffee farm, Tegallalang village, Ubud Palace, Ubud market.

 This dance is the classic example of Balinese way of acting out mythology, resulting in myth and history being blended into one reality.